**This post is regularly updated. Do you have updates, suggestions or photos you want to share? Send us an email at email@example.com.**

 Book Harvest’s office at Rockwood Shopping Center is closed until further notice.
 The nonprofit originally offered bookshelves outside its doors that were filled with free books, but had to remove the shelves and donation bins to Mayor Steve Schewel‘s stay-at-home order on March 25.
 For regular updates, check out their Instagram or website, where they also have a “Learning at Home” resources page for the kids while they’re out of school.

-In response to Durham Public Schools (DPS) closing from March 16 until May 15, the DPS Foundation is currently accepting donations for meals and remote learning resources, so “no student goes hungry or falls behind.”
+In response to Durham Public Schools (DPS) closing from March 16 until May 15, the DPS Foundation is currently accepting donations for meals (and is partnering with restaurants to feed children and families) and remote learning resources, so “no student goes hungry or falls behind.”

-The Animal Protection Society of Durham moved its animals to foster care on Sunday, March 15.
+The Animal Protection Society of Durham moved its animals to foster care on March 15.
 The animal shelter said in a statement, “We have determined that the best course of action is to limit shelter traffic to appointment-only visits for animal adoptions, surrenders and lost pet searches.”
-Call 919-560-0640, ext.
-9 if interested in meeting an animal in foster care.
-For more information, visit their website.
+Adoption processes are being adapted, using available technology such as online video “meetings” and other creative ways to make a connection between prospective adopters and available animals.
+APS of Durham staff continue to work regular hours every day to provide care for the animals housed in the shelter.
+For more information, visit its website.

 - The North Carolina museums of art, history and natural sciences, plus regional museums